lucasjellema/gitpod-oracle-cloud-infrastructure/README.md

 sudo service grafana-server status
 ```

-After you have configured the .oci/config file and the .oci/oci_api_key.pem file, you need to copy the config file to the expected location under the grafana user (*/usr/share/grafana/.oci*)
+After you have configured the .oci/config file, you need to copy the config file to the expected location under the grafana user (*/usr/share/grafana/.oci*)
 ```
-sudo cp -r /workspace/gitpod-oracle-cloud-infrastructure/.oci/config  /usr/share/grafana/.oci
+sudo cp -r /workspace/gitpod-oracle-cloud-infrastructure/.oci /usr/share/grafana
 ```

 ### Start using the OCI Grafana Plugin